-Created in 1985 by a group of Morgan racing enthusiasts, the Morgan Challenge is a one-make race series for Morgan sportscars.
-Since its formation it has gone from strength to strength and is now one of the most successful one-make race series.
+Created in 1985 by a group of Morgan racing enthusiasts, the Morgan Challenge has gone from strength to strength to become one of the most successful single marque Championships.

 Exciting and challenging venues